-DG Enlargement reports to the Commissioner responsible for Trade (currently Karel de Gucht, BE).
+DG Trade reports to the Commissioner responsible for Trade (currently Karel de Gucht, BE).

-DG Trade has a staff of around 660.
-Please click here for a detailed organigramme of DG Trade.
+DG Trade has a staff of 659.
+Please click here for a detailed organigramme of DG Trade and here to access the DG Trade section of the Commission directory.

-DG Trade is responsible for the common commercial policy (CCP), which includes foreign direct investment, trade in goods and services, and trade-related intellectual property rights and external trade.
+DG Trade is responsible for the common commercial policy (CCP), which includes foreign direct investment, trade in goods and services, and trade-related intellectual property rights as well as external trade.
 With the Lisbon Treaty, CCP is integrated into the field of EU external action and Art.
 207 (1) requires that "the common commercial policy shall be conducted in the context of the principles and objectives of the Union's external action," which among others is the promotion of peace.